tanszek:oktatas:techcomm:information_-_basics:sciences

 ====== What is science? ====== | ====== What is science? ====== | ||

-- | According to the definition, //science// is understood as the provable and fact-based system of the objective relationships between //nature//, // | + | According to the definition: //Science// is understood as the provable and fact-based system of the objective relationships between //nature//, // |
+- | According to the definition, //science// is understood as the provable and fact-based system of the objective relationships between //nature//, // | + | According to the definition: //Science// is understood as a provable and fact-based system of the objective relationships between //nature//, // |

-- | //Science// is not just a body of knowledge, but a process | + | //Science// is not just a collection |
+- | //Science// is distinguished from other historically established forms of social consciousness by the following characteristics: | + | //Science// is not just a collection |

-//Science// has been highlighted because of the following criteria from our historically established social forms of consciousness: | //Science// has been highlighted because of the following criteria from our historically established social forms of consciousness: | ||
+- | //Science// has been highlighted because of the following criteria from our historically established | + | Science, among our historically established forms of social |

 + | |||